Skip to main content

 tip

-You'll need those setting when importing external files
+You'll need those settings when importing external files.

 dbt supportโ€‹